ome/www.openmicroscopy.org/_posts/2014-10-16-file-formats.md

 sciences.
 Since the late 1970s, the use of electronic detectors that detect analog signals and convert them to digital measurements has rapidly increased, transforming imaging into a computational science.
-Initially, rapid growth of CPU power (c.f.
+Initially, rapid growth of CPU power (cf.
 [Moore's Law](http://en.wikipedia.org/wiki/Moore%27s_law)) kept pace with improvements in detector speed, size, and cost, so that image processing and analysis has largely been achieved on desktop or